 If you are injured in a job-related accident caused by someone who does not work for your employer, you may be able to pursue damages against that person.
 An example may be when someone is driving a delivery truck and another driver negligently collides with that vehicle.
 In these cases, the other driver may be held liable for causing the accident.
 Also, other workers at a job site may be liable if they create a dangerous environment or cause an accident.
 For example, a contractor could be held responsible for a faulty design or negligently supervising the construction project.

 A product liability lawsuit may be filed against the manufacturer of a defective product that causes an accident on a job site, or other businesses that participated in the manufacture, design, and sale of the product.
 If you are injured while working on the property of another party, moreover, the property owner may be liable for a hazard or defect that caused the accident in a premises liability lawsuit.

-A third-party lawsuit involves separate legal proceedings from workers’ compensation claims.
+Third-party claims in workers' compensation cases involve separate legal proceedings from workers’ compensation claims.
 It is also important to note that in some cases, an employee who successfully recovers damages in a third-party liability claim may be required to reimburse the employer or the employer’s insurer for some of the workers’ compensation benefits that he or she received.Contact a Workers’ Compensation Attorney in North Carolina

-At Grimes Teich Anderson LLP, our North Carolina workers’ compensation lawyers can inform you of your legal options after a workplace accident, including potential claims against third parties.
+At Grimes Teich Anderson LLP, our North Carolina lawyers can inform you of your legal options after a workplace accident, including potential claims against third parties.
 We are proud to assist residents of Asheville, Franklin, Waynesville, Spruce Pine, Rutherfordton, and other communities.
 Contact our work injury lawyers at 800.533.6845 or complete our online form to schedule a free appointment.